valinsky/hugo_blog/content/posts/markdown-cheatsheet-hugo-shortcodes.md

 ## Blockquotes

 ```
-> Blockquotes are very handy in email to emulate reply text.
+> Blockquotes look like something very important.
-> This line is part of the same quote.
+> Here is more important text on a different line.
 ```

-> Blockquotes are very handy in email to emulate reply text.
+> Blockquotes look like something very important.
-> This line is part of the same quote.
+> Here is more important text on a different line.

 ```